 When it comes to new vineyards like these with no track record, picking time is very difficult to establish.
 So we just tasted the grapes and looked at the vines.
 The average temperature at that height above sea-level - 755 meters - is rather low in the growing and ripening season, so the grapes accumulate sugar slowly.
 We decided to pick when the leaves of the vines started yellowing, showing that optimal ripeness was reached.
 The first vintage ever (now sold out) was the 2015 - fresh, but with a rather large frame, deep red in colour and plenty of fruit - an alcohol of 14%.

-So today I am releasing the totally different-in-style 2016 Little William Syrah.
-It was a tough harvest with heatwaves hitting the Cape one after the other for weeks on end.
-Nights never cooled down and the vines struggled, natural acidity declined early and the vines showed signs of weakness sooner than expected.
-So we picked much earlier than the previous year, which resulted in a completely different wine.
-With an alcohol of 12.5%, the wine is stylistically more towards Pinot Noir than Syrah.
+But nature has its way of recovering and the new vintage of Little William is most probably our best to date.
 An awesome, super elegant wine.
 We fermented all the grapes 100% whole bunch.
 This means that we chucked whole clusters of grapes into the tank, not removing stems/stalks, retaining as much of the terroir/vineyard as possible.
 I gave my feet a good-old (soapless) scrub and then trampled the grapes, squashing only the berries.
-The juice underwent spontaneous fermentation and was left on the skins for 2 weeks - pressed into older French oak barrels and aged for a year.
-For those of you that like Pinot Noir-styled wines, this is the closest Syrah to this you’ll find - at extreme height above sea-level!!! - Wine of Origin: Ceres Plateau!
+The juice underwent spontaneous fermentation and was left on the skins for 3 weeks - pressed into older French oak barrels and aged for a year.
+For those of you who likes Pinot Noir-styled wines, this is the closest Syrah to this you’ll find - at extreme height above sea-level - Wine of Origin: Ceres Plateau!

 The Story of the name Little William: